 You have an eternal soul that will live forever, either in God’s life-giving presence or apart from God, in a never-ending consciousness of death.
 Although many seek to deny this reality (Rom 1:18), God has graciously stamped the truth of His existence, His perfect law, and our accountability to Him on our souls (Rom 1:20-21; Rom 2:15-16).
 But this knowledge only leads to a terrible eternal destination unless we embrace the hinge point of God’s redemptive story.

 The hinge point is His Son, Jesus Christ, who perfectly loved God and flawlessly kept God’s law and sacrificially paid the debt our sin and rebellion had accrued.
 Jesus rose from the dead to destroy death itself.
 Our eternal destinations change when we desperately cling to Jesus alone in repentance and faith.
 Only those who have changed eternal destinations will savor the details of their future with God.
-And only those who savor the details of their future with God will rightly interpret and respond to what happens in their lives now.
+Those who savor the details of their future with God will rightly interpret and respond to what happens in their lives.
 Developing an eternal perspective is essential to worshipfully handling our current responsibilities with hope and joy.

 Looking to the Future Now

 So how do we develop this spiritual skill of seeing the unseen?
 Seeing the unseen is a description of faith.
 And God graciously tells us faith’s origin: faith comes by hearing and hearing by the word of God (Rom 10:17).
-As we read God’s Word, the Holy Spirit convinces us of the absolute reliability of God’s character and his faithfulness to his wonderful promises.
+As we read God’s Word, the Holy Spirit convinces us of the absolute reliability of God’s character.
+Scripture reminds us of his faithfulness to his wonderful promises.

 For example, Paul knew that Jesus’ resurrection from the dead meant that he would be raised with the Lord Jesus one day too (2 Cor 4:14).
 Paul trusted God to provide an eternal home in the heavens for him where death, pain, and suffering would be totally eliminated (2 Cor 5:2).
 Paul’s longing to be at home with the Lord changed his view of his circumstances.
 He saw that the difficulties and disappointments of his life were creating a capacity to know and enjoy God forever.
 Author Randy Alcorn puts it this way: